pynovel-creator/pynovel-4/README.md

 `ui.text(text, pos, surface)`

-Text of the line.
+Text of this line.
 (You may have to multiply them.)

 `text`